Prismatic cohomology relative to $\delta$-rings: The Nygaard filtration

 \begin{remark}[Prismatic cohomology relative to animated prisms] More generally, one can use the formalism of prismatic cohomology relative to animated $\delta$-pairs to give a definition of prismatic cohomology $\Prism_{R/A}$ when $(A,\overline{A})$ is an animated prism and $R$ is an animated commutative $\overline{A}$-algebra, for example as $\R\Gamma(\WCart_{R/A}^\an,\Oscr)$; see Variant~\ref{var:anwc}. \end{remark}

 \begin{lemma}[de Rham comparison for prismatic cohomology relative to $\delta$-rings] Let $(A,R)$ be a bounded $\delta$-pair.
 There is a canonical multiplicative equivalence $\Hscr_{\Prism}^{(1)}(R/A)_\dR \we \widehat{\dR}_{R/A}$, where the target denotes $p$-completed derived de Rham cohomology of $R$ over $A$.
-It fits into a commutative diagram
+There is a natural commutative diagram

-of equivalences, where the vertical map comes from \eqref{eqn:frobeniustwistderhampoint} and the horizontal map from relative de Rham comparison. \end{lemma}
+of equivalences of quasi-coherent sheaves on $\WCart^\HT$, where the vertical map comes from \eqref{eqn:frobeniustwistderhampoint}, the horizontal map from the relative de Rham comparison, and the diagonal map is induced from the equivalence of the first part of the lemma by tensoring with $\Oscr_{\WCart^\HT}$. \end{lemma}

 \begin{proof} We follow the argument from \cite[Section 5.4]{bhatt-lurie-apc}.
 For a prism $B$, we have a canonical pullback diagram

 The quasi-coherent sheaf $F^*\Hscr^{(1)}_{\Prism}(R/A)$ pulls back to